-Walter Weller (30 November 1939) is an Austrian conductor and violinist.
+Walter Weller (30 November 1939 - 14 June 2015) was an Austrian conductor and violinist.